 COMMISSIONERS SPECIAL MEETING

-The special meeting of the Hancock County Commissioners was brought to order by Commissioner Blasi at 8:30 am on Tuesday, July 17, 2018 in the conference room of the County courthouse located in Ellsworth, ME with Commissioners Brown and Clark in attendance.
+The regular meeting of the Hancock County Commissioners was brought to order by Commissioner Blasi at 8:30 am on Tuesday, November 20, 2018 in the conference room of the County courthouse located in Ellsworth, ME with Commissioner Clark in attendance.

 Adjustments to / approval of agenda: